mcgredonps/DISTutorial/CoordinateSystems.md

 DIS simulations do all their local physics calculations in the local coordinate system.
 When the ESPDU is being prepared to be sent the position of the entity in the local coordinate system is transformed to the DIS global coordinate system, and then set in the ESPDU.
 When received by the simulation on the other side, that simulation translates from the global coordinate system to whatever its local coordinate system is.

 There are a few wrinkles in this.
 While the geocentric coordinate system is placed at the center of the earth, it does not by itself define where the surface of the earth is.
-There are actually several mathematical models for the shape of the earth.
-The most popular one is called WGS-84, which is also used in GPS.
-This defines an oblate spheroid.
+The earth is not a sphere, but rather a somewhat flattened egg-shaped surface.
+There are several mathematical models for the shape of the earth used in geodesy.
+The most popular one is called WGS-84, which is also used in GPS, but there are a disturbing number of other models in use that may crop up in older maps.

+WGS-84 defines an oblate spheroid.
 The earth is not smooth, and terrain can rise above or below the geoid, as with Mount Everest or the Dead Sea or the bottom of the Atlantic Ocean.

 Terrain is itself a tricky problem and outside the scope (for now) of this document.
 Simulations need precise placement of objects, often to sub-meter accuracy.
 Getting agreement on this between simulations that use terrain information from different sources is very difficult.
 Most simulations hack this lack of accuracy by using *ground clamping*.
 If an entity such as a tank is described by a companion simulation as being a meter above the ground on the local simulation, the local simulation will simply force it to be drawn as in contact with the ground.
 This avoids the problem of "hover tanks" that appear to float above the terrain, an artifact that would undermine user confidence in the simulation.